-Cordoba Patios Festival is one of the most coloutful events in the Spanish calendar.
-Celebrated in one of the most photogenic cities in Spain.
+Cordoba Patios Festival is one of the most colourful events in the Spanish calendar.
+Taking place in one of the most photogenic cities in Spain.
 Cordoba.
 Every month of May the city blooms with plantpots crammed into each corner.

-The Patios of Cordoba festival is from the 1st to 13th May 2018 this year.
+The next Patios of Cordoba festival is on from Monday 4th to Sunday 17th May 2020

 If you are planning to visit Cordoba before or after that date, don´t worry as this springtime tradition can be witnessed throughout the year.
 Since being declared UNESCO Cultural Heritage in 2012, many patios are open to visitors every day.

 The most accesible ones are in the Alcazar Viejo district.
 Buy a ticket with details of which patios are open for visiting.